 5.9.7 The Romano-British period is the term given to the Romanised culture of Britain under the rule of the Roman Empire, following the Claudian invasion in AD 43, Britain then formed part of the Roman Empire for nearly 400 years.
-The Kent HER has 11 records from this period within the study area (Fig.18).
+The Kent HER has four records from this period within the study area (Fig.18).
 In common with other areas, many Iron Age sites continued into the Roman period, and this appears to be the case at both the Hardacre Farm site (TR 26 SE 35) and also at Shotfield Farm to the south (TR 26 SE 17).

-South of Shotfield Farm, circa 565m from the PDA further Romano British occupation was evidenced in 1960 (TR 26 SE 19).
+South of Shotfield Farm, circa 740m from the PDA further Romano British occupation was evidenced in 1960 (TR 26 SE 19).
 The Scheduled area mentioned above also had cropmarks of a rectilinear enclosure.
 The ring ditch about 26m diameter and enclosure, circa 100m by 87m cropmarks have not been excavated but are considered to be an Iron Age and a Romano-British Farmstead with additional marks suggesting occupational activity within.
-Circa 690m south west of the PDA is the cropmark of a doubled ditched trackway (TR 26 SW 228).
-The direction of the ditches are on the diagonal heading in the direction towards the PDA.
-In addition, there are five PAS findspots of various Roman items, of coins, lead alloy statue, and a finger ring, all items suggestive of occupation.
+In addition, there are three PAS findspots of various Roman items, of coins, and a finger ring, all items suggestive of occupation.
 Consequently, the potential for finding remains that date to this period within the confines of the development site is considered high.

-Anglo-Saxon
+Anglo-Saxon & Early Medieval

-5.9.8 The Kent HER has five records from this period within the assessment area (Fig.19), with the settlement of Preston believed to have Anglo-Saxon origins and the 13th century church possibly built on an earlier Anglo-Saxon site (TR 26 SW 91).
-The other five records are PAS finds in the area of a copper alloy stirrup (MKE101664), a silver pendant (MKE95394) and a copper alloy harness fittings (MKE101091; MKE101606; MKE112915).
-The final record is that of an Early Medieval pit and heath found circa 320m south, south west of the PDA.
+5.9.8 The Kent HER has six records from this period within the assessment area (Fig.19), with the settlement of Preston believed to have Anglo-Saxon origins and the 13th century church possibly built on an earlier Anglo-Saxon site (TR 26 SW 91).
+The other five records are PAS finds in the area of a copper alloy stirrup (MKE101664), a silver pendant (MKE95394) and a copper alloy harness fitting (MKE101091; MKE101606; MKE112915).
+The final record is that of an Early Medieval pit and heath found circa 450m south, south west of the PDA.
 It is likely with the church located to the south west outside of the study area, that the PDA is outside of the settlement area of Preston in this period.

 Therefore, the potential for finding remains that date to this period within the confines of the development site is considered low.